sixpennyfox4/Chris-Tyson-s-discord-server-leak/README.md

-This leak of Chris Tyson's discord channel.
+This is leak of Chris Tyson's discord channel.